Sergey Bogomyako - stock.adobe.c

 Building on the sustainable appeal of the Nordics

-A mix of government intervention, operator investment and overseas marketing has served to bolster the region’s appeal to sustainability-conscious enterprises during the intervening years, though.
+However, a mix of government intervention, operator investment and overseas marketing has served to bolster the region’s appeal to sustainability-conscious enterprises during the intervening years.

-Iceland is an example of a Nordic country that has made a concerted effort in recent years to build out its network connectivity in support of its push to become a thriving datacentre hub, as Tate Cantrell, CTO of Icelandic colocation provider Verne Global, tells Computer Weekly.
+Iceland is an example of a Nordic country that has made a concerted effort in recent years to build out its network connectivity in support of its push to become a thriving datacentre hub, as Tate Cantrell, chief technology officer of Icelandic colocation provider Verne Global, tells Computer Weekly.

 “Iceland has been developing its datacentre industry since the mid-noughts, and when we [Verne] came in and started working on the concept of bringing international capacity datacentres to Iceland in 2007, there was only one viable fibre cable system there,” he says.

-There are now cables systems connecting Iceland to North America, Scotland, and Denmark, and an additional one is now planned that will eventually connect the country to Dublin, home to Europe’s second-largest datacentre hub, in due course too, continues Cantrell.
+There are now cable systems connecting Iceland to North America, Scotland and Denmark, and an additional one is planned that will eventually connect the country to Dublin, home to Europe’s second-largest datacentre hub, says Cantrell.